Nevada residency for nomads: benefits and requirements

 1. Residential address: Obtaining a residential address in Nevada is required.
 This can be a property you own or rent, or even a hotel, RV park, hotel, or campground, provided you can show a stay receipt for at least 30 consecutive days.

-4. Register to vote in Nevada: This is an important step in establishing your legal ties and intent to reside in Nevada.
+4. Register to vote in Nevada: This is an important step in establishing your legal ties to, and intent to reside in, Nevada.
 You can register to vote online or in person at your local county clerk’s office.
 Voter registration allows you to participate in elections and strongly indicates your commitment to being a Nevada resident.

 5. Provide additional proof of residency: Use additional documents, such as utility bills, lease agreements, mortgage statements, and employment records, as proof of residency.

 7. File Form 8822 with the IRS: Inform the IRS of your change of address by filing Form 8822.
-This ensures that the IRS has your current address, which is important for receiving tax refunds or correspondence.
+This ensures that the IRS has your current address, which is important for receiving tax refunds and correspondence.

 Comparison with other states